IF CHRIST IS NOT RISEN

 Sixth, If Christ is not risen and still living, then the believers will not have the Holy Spirit indwelling them today:

-The Scripture reveals that Christ sent the Holy Spirit after He ascended into the heaven and was seated on His throne.
+The Scripture reveals that Christ sent the Holy Spirit to indwell believers after He ascended into the heaven and was seated on His throne at the right hand of the Father.

-“This Jesus God has raised up, of which we are all witnesses.
-“Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He poured out this which you now see and hear.”
-(Acts 2:32-33 NKJV).
+Luke writes, “This Jesus God has raised up, of which we are all witnesses.
+“Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He poured out this which you now see and hear.

 The Holy Spirit is indwelling, abiding and working in us today because Christ rose up from the dead.
 Hallelujah!